w3c/wpsig/spc-psd2.md

 * Because the Relying Party is the authoritative source of information about the user's payment instruments and authentication credentials, if it receives an SPC assertion from a compromised merchant, it can detect bad data and refuse to authorize the transaction.

 As part of the W3C Process, we will provide a publicly available test suite to demonstrate interoperable (and correct) implementation of the SPC specification.

+For more information about the security of a particular browser on a particular operating system, please consult the relevant documentation about requirements, testing, certification, and good practices within that ecosystem.